 Step 2: Compare Carrier Rates Instantly

 Use online tools to compare multiple carriers side by side.
-This helps you find the cheapest way to ship packages and identify the best way to ship based on your goals and timeline using a cost calculator.
+This helps you find the most affordable delivery options and identify the best way to ship based on your goals and timeline using a cost calculator.

 Step 3: Adjust for Speed and Budget